mcfletch/2daypython/index.rst

 .. topic:: First Up!
 While you wait, Find Python

-    * Get logged into your TDSB account
+    * Get logged into your TDSB account (the same one you use for school)

       * See Daniel or Betty-Lynn **immediately** if you need a password reset or don't have an account